 University Requirements:

 See Graduate Degree Policies for additional information (p.
-39)
+38)

 Program Requirements: Sem.
 Hrs.

 MUED 6533, Research in Music Education 3

-MUED 6623, Historical and Philosophical Foundations in Music Education 3

-MUED 6653, Assessment and Statistics in Music Education 3
+MUED 6433, Advanced Conducting 3

+Large Ensembles 2

 MUED 6613, Leadership in Contemporary Music Education 3

 MUS 6533, Research Techniques 3

 Select one of the following (or course as approved by advisor): MUSP 6111, Applied Voice, Instrument, or Conducting (2 hours) OR MUSP 6112, Applied Voice, Instrument, or Conducting OR MUSP 6121, Pedagogy and Performance (2 hours) OR MUSP 6122, Pedagogy and Performance OR MUED 680V Independent Study 2

-6000-Level Music Theory Elective 3
+MUS 6443, Analytical Procedures 3

 6000-Level Music History Elective 3

-Sub-total 23
+Sub-total 22

 Emphasis Area (Choral): Sem.
 Hrs.

 MUED 621V, Pedagogy and Performance - Vocal Literature and Styles 2

 Thesis/Research Option: Sem.
 Hrs.

 Thesis/Research Option (Select one of the following options): Research Project Option: Electives must be chosen in consultation with the Graduate advisor from amongst Music courses and/or courses outside the music department such as the College of Education and Behavioral Sciences/Liberal Arts and Communication and/or related fields of study.
 MUED 6662, Music Education Research Project Advisor Approved Electives Thesis Option (Select two of the following): This written work is directed by the Graduate Advisor and/or specific Faculty Topic Advisor after approval by the Thesis Committee and Music Chair.
 MUED 664V, Thesis 6

-Advisor-approved Electives 1

-Total Required Hours: 32
+Total Required Hours: 30